 Think I’d learn my lesson when stopping back in Madrid before going to Paris?
 Wrong!
 Instead, I spent those few weeks constantly abusing my poor (new!) backpack to the point where the top ripped open – right before my trip back to the US!
 Sure was a fun 30 travel hours constantly making sure my stuff wasn’t falling out!

-I won’t be making that mistake again! …I hope.”
+I won’t be making backpacking mistakes such as that one again! …I hope.”

 Jamie is a 20-something who’s fascinated by cultural differences and foreign languages.
 She loves to see life through another perspective and writes about the differences between cultures on Crashed Culture.